ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 {: #finance-currency-stock-options}

 Stock options are financial instruments that allow holders to buy or sell stock at predetermined prices until specific expiration dates {{StOpt}}.
 Exercising an option, i.e., buying or selling a stock by paying a “strike price”, involves a more complex cross-network financial transaction than the securities DvP use case.
 Option contracts can be managed and enforced in a specific business network (which we can label as a “stock network”) to which entities like an Options Clearing Corporation (OCC), stock exchanges (e.g., the Chicago Board Options Exchange), and brokerage firms, belong.
-The OCC is the issuer and guarantor for all options and futures contracts traded on U.S. exchanges.
+The OCC is the issuer and guarantor for all options and futures contracts traded on U.S. exchanges {{OCC}}.
 It provides secured back-end clearing services, while exchanges provide front-end trading markets.
 Transfer and settlement of payments, just like in the DvP scenario, will typically occur in a dedicated payment network in which buyers and sellers of stock have currency accounts.
 Options contract fulfilment requires the stock and payment networks to work in concert, and hence need SATP to coordinate transactions across them.

 Figure 7 illustrates a simplified flow for the exercising of a “call” option, where a buyer acquires stock from a seller by paying it a strike price.
 First, the buyer informs its brokerage, which then notifies its exchange about the buyer's intent to exercise the option.
 The exchange in turn notifies the OCC in the Stock Network.
 (All these notifications typically occur via a smart contract).
 Steps 1-2 illustrate these notifications.
 The OCC then verifies the contract’s validity and the buyer’s right to exercise the option.
 If this is successful, the OCC triggers a payment request to the buyer through a contract-to-contract communication from the Stock Network to the Payment Network (step 3).
 (Alternatively, the buyer may trigger a payment request in the Payment Network, which then requests the Stock Network for proof of the contract’s validity from the OCC before approving the payment.)
 The buyer then pays the strike price to the seller (step 4).
 The payment receipt is now sent to the Stock Network for the OCC’s verification (or alternatively, the buyer can request the OCC to fetch and verify the receipt from the Payment Network) and fulfilment of the contract (step 5).
 The OCC, via the exchange, requests the brokerage to transfer stock from the seller’s to the buyer’s account (steps 6-7).